Cuba–Turkey relations

 Cuba–Turkey relations are foreign relations between Cuba and Turkey.

 Diplomatic relations between Turkey and Cuba were established in 1952.
-Turkey opened its first Embassy in the Caribbean in Havana in 1979.
+Turkey opened its first embassy in the Caribbean in Havana in 1979.

-H.E.
 Recep Tayyip Erdoğan, President of the Republic of Turkey paid a visit to Cuba on 10-11 February 2015.
 This was the first presidential visit from Turkey to Cuba and was a milestone for the bilateral relations between the two countries.
 In November 2022, President Miguel Díaz-Canel Bermúdez of Cuba paid an official visit to Turkey.

 Official Visits

-Economic Relations
+Economic relations

 Trade volume between the two countries was 54.7 million USD in 2019 (Turkish exports/imports: 42.9/11.8 million USD).